pin0S/Swift-notes/README.md

 \*Fark me day 13 had so much content, I couldn’t be bothered taking notes.
 I’ll add notes as I come across protocols in the projects section (just going to let it marinate for now)

 \*added xCode tips at the top

+\*as I progress through (currently at day 38 as I write this) I find myself slowing down.
+I think this is a good thing as I’m having to really test if I understand what is going on in the code.
+ChatGPT has been really helpful to use as a coach, when I’m unsure of something I can often as it to explain it to me and give me other examples.

 ## Fun facts